 Simply copy and paste the warehouse over the warehouse location you specified during the setup of infoRouter.

 Now that you have a working copy of infoRouter on the new server, you must run Live Update.
 This will ensure that you have all the latest patches and upgrades to the original software.
-It will also ensure that you have the same exact version of the software as your original (production) installation.

 To verify a successful migration, launch your browser and type in the URL for infoRouter.